 In fertility awareness, the presence or absence of mucus helps you identify when you are fertile as well as plays a vital role in sperm survival.
 Some fertility awareness methods or older texts may suggest checking for cervical mucus by inserting a finger into the vagina and seeing what remains on the finger as you remove it.
 It actually isn’t necessary to do this.
 The most accurate way of checking cervical mucus is by noticing the external sensation at the vagina opening throughout the day, as well as noticing what is visible on toilet paper as you wipe your vulva before and after going to the toilet.

-Basal Body Temperature: Basal body temperature (BBT) is the body’s core waking temperature and is a measure of your resting metabolic rate after 4-6 consecutive hours of sleep.
+Basal Body Temperature: Basal body temperature (BBT) is the body’s core waking temperature and is a measure of your resting metabolic rate after at least 3 consecutive hours of sleep.
 Temperatures are taken orally with a basal body thermometer upon waking each morning before getting out of bed and before any activity.
 The BBT is used to track when ovulation is likely to have occurred, marking the end of the fertile phase.
 BBT cannot predict when you will ovulate, but it can tell you in retrospect that ovulation has occurred by a temperature rise that will remain elevated until your next period/menstrual bleed.
 The hormone progesterone is what causes the BBT to rise after ovulation and to remain elevated until the next cycle.

 Cervix Position: Checking the position of the cervix is an optional fertile sign, meaning that it is not required for FAM to be effective.
 Having said that, checking cervix (or cervical) position can be very useful as an additional sign to cross-check with cervical mucus and BBT to confirm ovulation and during times when these fertile signs are unreliable – during illness for instance.